wikimedia/citolytics/README.md

 ...

-## Evaluation
+### Evaluation Example
 To evaluate and generate the data used in our publication, you need to run the following Flink jobs in the order below.
+Paths to JAR and HDFS need to be adjusted depending on your setup.

 #### 1. Extract Redirects from Wikipedia
 ```